Azure/missionlz/README.md

 Mission Landing Zone is a highly opinionated Infrastructure-as-Code (IaC) template which IT oversight organizations can use to create a cloud management system to deploy Azure environments for their workloads and teams.

-Mission Landing Zone addresses a narrowly scoped, specific need for an SCCA compliant hub and spoke infrastructure.
+Mission Landing Zone addresses a narrowly scoped, specific need for a [Secure Cloud Computing Architecture (SCCA)](docs/scca.md) compliant hub and spoke infrastructure.

 - Designed for US Government mission customers
-- Implements [Secure Cloud Computing Architecture (SCCA)](docs/scca.md) controls following Microsoft's [SACA](https://aka.ms/saca) implementation guidance
+- Implements SCCA controls following Microsoft's [SACA](https://aka.ms/saca) implementation guidance
 - Deployable in Azure commercial, Azure Government, Azure Government Secret, and Azure Government Top Secret clouds
-- A narrow scope for a specific common need
-- A simple solution with low configuration
+- A simple solution with low configuration and narrow scope
 - Written as [Bicep](./src/bicep/README.md) and [Terraform](./src/terraform/README.md) templates

 Mission Landing Zone is the right solution when: